-At the end of the tutorial time you will choose a project.
-This project is either one of a list of proposed projects we provide or, if you have suited ideas, a self-selected topic.
-Popular topics are for instance determination of text similarity or sentiment analysis.
+After the introduction to DKPro you will choose a project.
+This project can either be one out of a list we provide or, if you have suitable ideas, a self-selected topic.
+Popular topics are, for instance, textual similarity or sentiment analysis.

 mode_editPractical Course: Master Research Projects

 Here are two examples that show how a project might look like: